We need your help to protect children from abuse! Sign up to stay connected and learn about upcoming events and announcements!

 Victoria Hougham is a clinical social worker with more than 15 years of experience in program and project management in the victim services field.
-Victoria is currently the Special Projects Manager at Zero Abuse Project, where she manages unique organizational partnerships and grant-related projects.
+Victoria is currently the Managing Director at Zero Abuse Project, where she manages unique organizational partnerships and grant-related projects.

 Victoria also spent six years providing clinical case management, crisis intervention, and therapy to survivors of labor and sex trafficking at Polaris and four years of in-person and online crisis counseling to survivors of sexual assault and domestic violence at RAINN and the DC Rape Crisis Center.

 Victoria obtained a BA from Kenyon College, an MSW from the University of Pennsylvania, and an Executive Certificate in Nonprofit Management from Georgetown University.
 She is a Licensed Independent Clinical Social Worker (LICSW) in the District of Columbia.